diegobittencourt/dbFontAwesome/README.md

 Font Awesome (see http://fortawesome.github.io/Font-Awesome/) is already embedded.
 There is no need to install the font on the client machine.

-The IconType enum contains a few icon codes.
+The IconType enum contains a all icon codes from Font Awesome (see http://fortawesome.github.io/Font-Awesome/cheatsheet/).

+Look IconTypeEditor class, it has a principle to facilitate choosing the correct icon for your application.

+Questions or suggestions I am available.